Site is Loading, Please wait...

 Dear Donors,

-Since our establishment in 2003, our practitioner, a seasoned researcher, teacher, and healer, has devoted over 30 years of his life to serving individuals who have experienced the unimaginable.
 His journey began by offering care to people returning from conflict zones, wars, natural and man-made disasters, and those who have been victims of torture.
 Through his expertise, he has been able to alleviate the physical and emotional burdens that these individuals carry.

-Our practitioner’s specialization lies in the treatment of psychotrauma and Post-Traumatic Stress Disorder (PTSD), understanding the profound impact they have on health and life, not only for the individuals directly affected but also for their loved ones.
+For the past 30 years, our practitioner has specialized in the treatment of psychotrauma and Post-Traumatic Stress Disorder (PTSD), understanding the profound impact they have on health and life, not only for the individuals directly affected but also for their loved ones.
 Additionally, he has dedicated himself to providing long-term support for those battling physical and mental injuries, cancerous pathologies, genetic diseases, and other challenging conditions.

 Through his unwavering commitment, he has helped and cared for several thousand people who were in desperate need, enabling them to not only survive but thrive.
 For those who lacked financial means, he has always offered care free of charge, allowing them to receive the support they needed, regardless of their circumstances.
 Those who could afford it were encouraged to contribute what they could, fostering a sense of community and shared responsibility.